 With membership down to five institutions – the conference’s lowest number since the 1979-80 academic year – the “new” SCAC wasted little time in adding to its membership rolls.

 On September 28, 2011, Centenary College of Louisiana, a former American Southwest Conference institution, announced it would be joining the SCAC beginning in the 2012-2013 season.
-Two more ASC schools will join the SCAC for the 2013-14 season: Schreiner University announced their decision on January 23, 2012, and on February 16, 2012, Texas Lutheran University announced it too would join the SCAC.
+Two more ASC schools will join the SCAC for the 2013-14 season: Schreiner University announced its decision on January 23, 2012, and on February 16, 2012, Texas Lutheran University announced it too would join the SCAC.